udu-games/UDU_SDK_package/README.md

 5. Replace the newly created `AndroidManifest` in `Assets` > `Plugins` > `Android` by the premade one found at `Packages` > `UDU SDK` > `Plugins` > `Android`

 ***Note:*** *You can customise the `AndroidManifest` according to your specific needs by editing the `<uses-permission>` lines.
 Add or remove permissions as required for your application.*

+### Known issues
+* Import SDK from package manager using .git url.
+Error `no git executable was found`.

+  **Issue:** git installation is installed on a different drive to the Unity Hub installation.

+  **Fix:** Install git on the same drive as the Unity Hub installation.

+## Guides & References

 * UDU console functionality and references: [UDU console reference guide](https://github.com/udu-games/UDU_SDK/blob/development/Udu_Sdk/ReadMe/udu-sdk-reference.md#gettimestamp).